decentraland/ecs-math/etc/ecs-math.api.md

         w: number;
     };
     export function normalize(q: ReadonlyQuaternion): MutableQuaternion;
-    // Warning: (ae-incompatible-release-tags) The symbol "ReadonlyQuaternion" is marked as @public, but its signature references "DeepReadonly" which is marked as @internal
-    //
     // (undocumented)
     export type ReadonlyQuaternion = DeepReadonly<MutableQuaternion>;
     export function rotateTowards(from: ReadonlyQuaternion, to: ReadonlyQuaternion, maxDegreesDelta: number): MutableQuaternion;